-A: The ability to transfer up to \$500,000 of accumulated Save Our Homes "savings" from an existing or prior homestead property to a new homestead property.
+A: The ability to transfer up to \$500,000 of accumulated Save Our Homes "savings" from an existing or prior homestead property to a new homestead property within two years of abandoning your existing or prior homestead.
 Portability was made possible with the passage of Amendment 1 to the State Constitution in 2008 by Florida voters.

 The Save Our Homes "savings" is the difference in Market Value and Assessed Value.
 This is the amount which has been "protected" or "untaxed" due to the benefit of the Save Our Homes 3% assessment limitation or "cap".

+Example:

-Example: Market Value (Total Just Value) from prior homestead of: \$250,000 (minus) Assessed Value from prior homestead of: \$150,000 equals Portable Amount \$100,000 (this amount can change if downsizing in value, see F.S.
-193.155)
+Market Value (Total Just Value) from prior homestead of: \$250,000 (minus) Assessed Value from prior homestead of: \$150,000 equals Portable Amount \$100,000